mieubrisse/personal-writing/the-sleep-guide/post.md

 =============================
 To give you a target to aim for, the below is my understanding of what a "perfect" sleep routine might look like based on the way our bodies work.

-This is **not** realistic for most people, and it's **not** a list of what you have to do.
-Most people - myself included - will never hit this because the sacrifices involved are just too restrictive.
+This is **not** realistic for most people, and you **don't** have to do all of this.
+Most people - myself included - won't hit this because the sacrifices involved are just too restrictive.

-I'm giving this only as a direction we can use to orient ourselves towards.
-Afterwards, I'll break it down into something you can use in your day-to-day.
+I'm giving this simply as a direction we can use to orient ourselves towards.
+Afterwards, I'll break it down into something more realistic.

 - You sleep in a cool, dark, quiet room that can let morning light in at sunrise
 - You wake around dawn, naturally, without an alarm clock, which is the same time you get up every day
+- Rather than looking at phones or screens, the first thing you do is go for a ~10 minute walk under the sky to anchor your circadian clock with sunlight exposure (and wake you up with some exercise)
 - You might take a cold shower
-- Rather than looking at phones or screens, the first thing you do is go for a ~10 minute walk under the sky to anchor your circadian clock with sunlight exposure (and wake you up with some exercise)
 - You might go to the gym or do some other exercise to raise your body temperature and further help yourself wake up
 - When you get back you eat breakfast, further signalling to your circadian clock that now is a good time to be awake
 - You do not drink any caffeine or alcohol